 In babelforce universe, you can use global and local automations.

-You find the global Automations here:
+You can find the global automations here:

 Global Automations are called "global" because they apply to all processes that meet the parameters defined in the Automation.

-The difference between local and global Automation is easily explained: while the global Automation applies to a general Event, like "Call finished", the local one will only fire if a process (for instance a call) is running through a call flow module with that Automation locally installed.
+The difference between local and global Automation is easily explained: while global Automation applies to a general Event, like "Call finished", the local one will only fire if a process (for instance a call) is running through a call flow module with that Automation locally installed.

 In this chapter, we concentrate on the functionality of global Automations.
-Once you understand them it will be easy for you set up local Automations as well.
+Once you understand them it will be easy for you to set up local Automations as well.